mqchen/static_files_compressor/README.md

 By explicitly specifying how the client should cache the response, it might improve the experience for that client and save server load.

-It also caches the request's response in a file on the server to save processing time.
+It also caches the request´s response in a file on the server to save processing time.

 ## How to install

+- Extract archive
+- Rename directory to `static_files_compressor`
-- Extract archive and move the directory `static_files_compressor` to your extensions directory.
+- Move the directory into your extensions directory
 - Enable it in Symphony